-The concept of the IT help desk was born with the technology boom of the late 1980s, and since then IT services have become an integral part of our daily lives.
+The concept of the IT help desk was born with the technology boom of the late 1980s, and since then IT services, whether in-house or through a good IT services provider, have become an integral part of our daily lives.

-With the constantly evolving modern technology trends like cloud-based services and enhanced cyber security services, it’s more essential than ever to provide clients with easily accessible, accurate and quick IT support.
+With constantly evolving modern technology trends that keep getting more and more complicated, it’s more essential than ever to provide employees with easily accessible, accurate and quick IT support, typically known as an IT help desk.

 The main purpose of the help desk resource is to, well, help.